 And the $400 emergency expense?
 Not a problem.

 In sum, nobody but me is responsible for my inferior musicianship and slipshod golf game.

-And if I hadn’t been a diligent saver and investor for the last three and a half decades, that would be my bad too.
+And if I hadn’t been a diligent saver and investor for the last 3 1/2 decades, that would be my bad too.

 My question – one for the “Leave a Comment” button below – is this…